-Our Annual Report on Form 10-K, filed with the SEC for the fiscal year ended December 31, 2020, without exhibits, may be obtained by a shareholder without charge, upon written request to the Corporate Secretary of Lineage.
+Our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, without exhibits, may be obtained by a shareholder without charge, upon written request to the Corporate Secretary of Lineage.
 At a shareholder's request, we will also furnish any exhibit to such Annual Report upon the payment of a fee to cover our reasonable expenses in furnishing such exhibit.

-Appendix A
+APPENDIX A